Company secretarial services that keep you off the strike-off register

 Frequently asked questions.

 Every UK company must file a confirmation statement (CS01) at Companies House at least once every 12 months, confirming registered office, directors, PSCs, shareholders, and SIC codes.
 Miss it and Companies House starts strike-off proceedings - your company can be dissolved within months.
 We diary every client's CS01 date and file it before the deadline as standard.
+The annual filing fee is £50 online or £110 by post, and the confirmation statement replaced the old annual return (form AR01) in 2016.

 A PSC is anyone who owns more than 25% of shares or voting rights, has the right to appoint or remove a majority of directors, or exercises significant influence over the company.
 PSC details must be kept on the company register and notified to Companies House within 14 days of any change.
 We maintain the register and file PSC01/PSC02 changes on your behalf.